 - Run tests on the developed DWH solution.

 Besides these key roles, other professionals may participate in the project as well, such as a solution architect, a tech support specialist, a DevOps engineer, a data steward, a data warehouse trainer, etc. It is worth noting that sometimes individual staff members may perform several roles.

 Using inappropriate technology is one of the reasons why data warehouse projects fail.
 Besides the fact that you need to correctly identify your use case, you also need to choose the optimal software from numerous seemingly similar options available on the market.
-Here, we review data warehouse services and platforms that have great customer satisfaction scores and are rated highly in various market research reports.
+Here, we review data warehouse services and platforms that have great customer satisfaction scores, are rated highly in various market research reports, and embrace the principles of data warehouse modernization.
 The described functionality is not exhaustive though: while drawing up their descriptions, we mainly concentrated on their data integration capabilities, built-in connectivity with analytics and business intelligence services, reliability, and data security.